 Download the Windows full installation 64-bit package and execute it.
 You may go for a custom installation, to install the server only.

 The installation creates Start menu entries and registers the AppMon Server to automatically start the Windows service.
 To get information for debugging a Windows installer problem, run the installer with the following command:

 Use a designated account and run the installation in that account.
-For AppMon 6.3 and later, you can define
+You can define

 DT_RUNASUSER in an install script to prevent running the AppMon Server as root.